ArcticHare105/S3Diff/README.md

 #### Step3: Inference for S3Diff

-Please add the paths to datasets in `configs/sr_test.yaml` and the path of GT folder in `run_inference.sh` Then run:
+Please add the paths to evaluate datasets in `configs/sr_test.yaml` and the path of GT folder in `run_inference.sh` Then run:

 ```bash